AcalaNetwork/waffle-tutorials/hello-world/README.md

 - `solcjs` as a compiler type tells Waffle which compiler to use.
 In our case we won't be using a dockerized or local compiler, because our smart contract is very simple and we won't benefit from any of the advantages we would get from these two.
-- `compiplerVersion` lets Waffle know which version of Solitiy we will be using.
+- `compilerVersion` lets Waffle know which version of Solitiy we will be using.
 - `sourceDirectory` specifies the directory that contains the source code of our smart contract.
 - `outputDirectory` specifies which directory the compiled smart contract should be saved to.
-Don't worry that there is no `build` directory in this project, because Waffle wil create it when needed.
+Don't worry that there is no `build` directory in this project, because Waffle will create it when needed.

 If you looked at the Hardhat or Truffle examples, you might have noticed, that we had to specify the `mandala` network for those two to be able to connect to the local development network.
 We don't